davidcassany/elemental/docs/image-customization.md

 * A server or virtual machine running Tumbleweed, Leap 16.0, Leap Micro 6.2, SLES 16 or SUSE Linux Micro 6.2, with a minimum x86_64-v2 instruction set.
 * Some other packages can also be needed if you want to compile the binaries yourself: `git-core go make mtools squashfs xorriso`.

-#### Workaround for SELinux

-SELinux should be set in `permissive` mode to be able to execute the `customize*` command on the host.
-This is a workaround that we are working on fixing.

-This workaround will not impact the resulting OS image.
-Unless set otherwise, the resulting OS image will have its SELinux configuration set to `enforcing` by default.

 ### Linux only image

 #### Use case